 Personal Effectiveness.
 Winstanley, D (2009).
 Excel books.
 Another resource about producing change and outcomes with many case studies and exercises for self help and mentee guidance.
 Includes assertiveness and handling difficult situations

 Prescription for Change: for Doctors Who Want a Life.
 Kersey, S (2005) Radcliffe Publishing.
 This book can help you and your mentee, with many tips and ideas about having a life whilst working in the medical profession.

 So Far from Home: Lost and Found in Our Brave New World, Wheatley, MJ 2012.
 Coping with changes in our world from a Tibetan Buddhist view.

 The Good Mentoring Toolkit for Healthcare, Bayley H, Chambers R, Donovan C, Radcliffe Press 2004.
 This book contains much information about mentoring within the NHS, and many useful tips and tools

 The Skilled Helper: a problem management approach to helping' by Gerard Egan.
 Brooks Cole, 6"' edition 1998.
 A detailed account of Egan's models with ideas

 Mind Tools (website containing multiple tools)

-South West Coaching (website containing free resources)
+South West Coaching (website containing multiple resources)

 Informa Healthcare - systematic review of mentoring literature, good overview for mentors about what works best